AegorinDevelopment/figura-avatars/README.md

 ### ChatActionWheel
 Addes an action to the actionwheel to switch between channel, activating the chat function in the dev section in figura is needed

+### Action
+Addes an action to the actionwheel to execute the action command, activating the chat function in the dev section in figura is needed